everything used to be just things.

 in my way.

-Same roads, give or take a detour.
+This is most days.
+Me, my Vespa, the same roads with the occasional detour.
 To class.
 To a shoot.
 To a friend.
-To a film I have absolutely no business seeing a third time.
-(I love films, embarrassingly. ten of them, below.)
+To a film I have absolutely no business watching for the third time.

-I like the world you walk through more than the one you scroll past.
-A good outdoor line just stands there and dares you to ignore it.
+I will admit it: I like the world you walk through more than the one you scroll through.
+A good outdoor line cannot be muted or skipped.
+It just stands there, fully committed, daring you to look away.
+I respect that more than I can reasonably explain at dinner.

 things I spotted on the way